Drama classes in Luxembourg

 Thanks to a growing English language theatre scene in Luxembourg, there are plenty of opportunities for would-be actors or those interested in drama from ages six to 60 (and older).

-If you fancy treading the boards or taking some classes, here’s a list of adult and youth theatre groups that run workshops and classes in English, plus a few that do in other languages, and information on open mic comedy stand up in the City.
+If you fancy treading the boards or taking some classes, here’s a list of adult and youth theatre groups that run workshops and classes in English, plus a few that do in other languages.

 New World Theatre Club